-The results shown in Fig. \ref{fig:6} run somewhat counter to an intuition one may have that softer or less frictional particles would fall first and initiate an avalanche.
+The results shown in Fig. \ref{figs:7} run somewhat counter to an intuition one may have that softer or less frictional particles would fall first and initiate an avalanche.
 Particle softness may not strongly determine which particle moves out of the arch first.
-However, while Fig. 6 indicates the identity of the first falling particle, it does not show the nature of the friction between the first faller and its neighbors.
-It is still possible that contacts with neighbors may be more important than the identity of the first faller itself.
+However, while Fig. \ref{figs:7} indicates the identity of the first falling particle, it does not show the nature of the friction between the first-faller and its neighbors.
+It is still possible that contacts with neighbors may be more important than the identity of the first-faller itself.
 To investigate this, we identify the neighboring particles of all first falling particles that are not next to the wall of the hopper.
-We then categorize the two neighboring contacts of each first faller as rigid-rigid, rigid-soft, and soft-soft, and present the results in Fig. S5.
+We then categorize the two neighboring contacts of each first-faller as rigid-rigid, rigid-soft, and soft-soft, and present the results in Fig. S5.
 Interestingly, even the identity of the neighbors of the first falling particle scales with $\phi_r$, regardless of $w/d$.